-This is the best Oreo Balls recipe if you need a special red, white and blue treat for the Fourth of July.
+This is the best Oreo Balls recipe if you need a special red, white and blue treat for the Fourth of July or Memorial Day.

 You can also make a batch of Oreo cake balls for any holiday season – reds and pink for Valentine's Day or in greens for St. Patrick's.

 Get the kids to help you make these no-bake sweet treats.
 These easy Oreo truffles balls are fun for the whole family!

 How to make the best Oreo Balls

 Oreo ball recipes are the perfect treat for parties and potlucks.
 Everyone loves these no-bake Oreo cake balls.

 1. Start by lining a baking sheet with parchment paper or wax paper.

 2. Then use a food processor to crush cookies into fine crumbs.

 If you don't have a food processor, place the Oreos in a large plastic bag.
 Seal it, then crush them with a rolling pin.
 Takes a bit more effort to make the crushed cookies, but it still works out just as well.

 3. In a large bowl, mix together the crushed cookie crumbs and room temperature cream cheese.